 Bedroom/bathroom set up in the house is as follows:

 Bedroom with a double bed and a single bed.

-Bedroom with a modern style bunk bed with a single up top over a wider single (4ft wide) below.
+Bedroom with a modern style bunk bed with a single up top over a wider single (four foot wide) below.

 There is an extra toilet on the ground floor also.

 Everything is to hand such as washing machine and dryer, iron and ironing board etc. There is private parking on the drive.

 Parkview Villa is just half a mile from junction one of the M1 Motorway, and just five minutes walk to the King's Hall concert and exhibition venue and Balmoral Conference Centre, making it convenient for visitors from all parts of Ireland and further afield.